tmmlaarhoven/lichess/marathons/README.md

-*Note: The images in this blog post were generated with a dark background, and are best viewed in dark mode.
+*Note: The images in this blog post are best viewed in dark mode.
 To switch to dark mode, click your name in the top right corner, click "Background", and select "Dark" or "Dark Board".*

+*Acknowledgements: Thanks to [DevDarshanTK](https://lichess.org/@/DevDarshanTK) for pointing out that in the first two marathons, trophies were awarded only to top-50 finishers.
+This does not change the trophy rankings, but the text has been adjusted accordingly.*

 ## Introduction